Consider how much you need to borrow

 If I am rejected for one, can I apply for the other?

-It’s probably a good idea to use soft checking facilities (eligibility checkers) for both credit cards and loans, so you can have a better idea of whether you are eligible.
-This way you can apply for the one most likely to get without risking an unnecessary mark on your credit report.
+It’s a good idea to use an eligibility checker for any type of application first, so you can have a better idea of whether you are eligible before you apply.
+This way you can apply for the one you’re most likely to get without risking an unnecessary mark on your credit report.

 What happens if I am refused for both?

-If you’ve been turned down for both credit cards and loans this can leave you feeling very frustrated.
-You are able to ask the lenders for the reason you’ve been turned down if you think this will help.
+If you’ve been turned down for both a credit card and loan, this can leave you feeling very frustrated.

 If the matter is more pressing, it could be time to explore speaking to a financial advisor.
 You can get free and impartial advice from charities such as Citizens Advice, StepChange and the Debt Advice Foundation, who will help you figure out how to move forward.